marcusCarpenter97/COVID-19-forecasting/README.md

-# The effects of regularization on concise RNN models for time series forecasting
+# The effects of regularization on RNN models for time series forecasting
-This repository contains the code for the paper *The effects of regularization on concise RNN models for time series forecasting*.
+This repository contains the code for the paper *The effects of regularization on RNN models for time series forecasting*.

 ## How to run the experiments?
 `python3 cross_val_experiments.py`